 Information during the course will be sent to the course mailing list.
 The list name, together with further information and sign-up, can be found on "Studentsidan".

 - Statistical Sensor Fusion.
 Fredrik Gustafsson.
 Studentlitteratur, 2012, Second Edition.

-Statistical Sensor Fusion - Laborations.
-Available from homepage.
+- Statistical Sensor Fusion - Laborations.
+Available from the homepage.

 ExaminationWritten examination with Matlab.